thequietlife/CTI-101/assets/security architecture.md

 ✅ Is there integrity checking?
 If someone modifies or tampers with the system will I be made aware of it? <br>
 ✅ Do I have the system available all the time it is supposed to be available?

 The CIA Triad is similiar to the Project management triangle.
 You can't have all three.
 If you want a project sped up it is going to cost more.
-Thank you to @icd for pointing out that the CIA Triad is similar.<br>
+Thank you to wan0net for pointing out that the CIA Triad is similar.<br>

 #### Cybersecurity Architect
 * Role